-Note If you want a hyperlink to link to an email address, it must include the mailto: part.
-This will mean that if a user clicks on it, the web browser will tell their email program to create a new email addressed to the email address in the link.

-- 12) At the beginning of the first line (If you would like...) insert the image named icon\contact.gif. - 13) Change the Align property of the image so that it is right aligned on the page.
+- Note If you want a hyperlink to link to an email address, it must include the mailto: part.
+This will mean that if a user clicks on it, the web browser will tell their email program to create a new email addressed to the email address in the link. - 12) At the beginning of the first line (If you would like...) insert the image named icon\contact.gif. - 13) Change the Align property of the image so that it is right aligned on the page (remember you can right click the image after you have placed it and then Right from the Align menu).
 The page should so far look like the example below.

 - 14) Select the four lines that begin with the bold text.
-We want to create a bulleted (unordered) list but we'll start by trying a numbered (ordered) list. - 15) In the Properties panel, click on the Ordered List icon. $\ddagger$ - 16) With the list still selected, right-click and select List and the Properties.
+We want to create a bulleted (unordered) list but we'll start by trying a numbered (ordered) list. - 15) In the Properties panel, click on the Ordered List icon. = - 16) With the list still selected, right-click and select List and then Properties.